UniReg: A Universal Model for Controllable CT Image Registration: Related Work

-\paragraph{Deformable Medical Image Registration.} Traditional deformable registration methods~\cite{SunNK14,HeinrichJBS12,heinrich2013towards,AvantsTSCKG11,shen2002hammer,pluim2000image,avants2009advanced} solve an optimization problem and iteratively minimize a similarity measure, often jointly with a regularizer, to align a pair of images.
-Recently, learning-based deformable registration~\cite{BalakrishnanZSG19,MokC20,mok2020fast,ChenFHSLD22,bigalke2023unsupervised,mok2022unsupervised,LiuLZFL20,mok2024modality}, use deep networks to predict a vector field to describe the displacements directly or to estimate a velocity field from which a transformation can be obtained by integration.
-Compared with optimization-based approaches learning-based methods are much faster at the inference phase.
+Traditional deformable registration methods~\cite{SunNK14,HeinrichJBS12,heinrich2013towards,AvantsTSCKG11,shen2002hammer,pluim2000image,avants2009advanced} formulate image registration as an optimization problem and iteratively minimize an image similarity measure, often together with a deformation regularizer, to align a pair of images.
+Recently, learning-based deformable registration methods~\cite{BalakrishnanZSG19,MokC20,mok2020fast,ChenFHSLD22,bigalke2023unsupervised,mok2022unsupervised,LiuLZFL20,mok2024modality,wang2024improving} have employed deep networks to directly predict a displacement vector field or to estimate a velocity field from which the transformation is obtained via integration.
+Compared with optimization-based approaches, learning-based methods are substantially faster during inference.
+Some studies have further improved registration efficiency through compact or efficient architectures~\cite{Chen2026EOIR,hu2022cross}, while others have developed dense registration modules for misaligned multi-modal image fusion~\cite{Zheng2025PlugAndPlay,wang2024improving}.

-To capture large deformations, more recent methodologies underscore the importance of advancing sophisticated Convolutional Neural Networks (CNN) or Transformer architectures.
-These strategies~\cite{ZhaoDCX19,LiuLFZHL22,MokC20,FanLLWLLH23,mok2023deformable,ma2023pivit} capitalize on multi-step approaches, pyramids, cascaded structures, iterative refinement, or connecting registration to image synthesis tasks~\cite{xu2019deepatlas,LiuCHCRJXYLLH20}.
-Additionally, registration performance can be improved by using anatomical information during training through segmentation labels~\cite{BalakrishnanZSG19,xu2019deepatlas}.
-Recently, SAME and SAMConvex~\cite{abs-2311-14986,LiTMBWGZLYYJ23,LiuYHGLYHXXYJ21} have investigated the utilization of pre-trained Self-supervised Anatomical embedding~\cite{yan2022sam} to serve as features for registration, that contains discriminative anatomical semantic information.
+To better capture large deformations, recent methods have also explored more sophisticated CNN or Transformer architectures.
+These strategies~\cite{ZhaoDCX19,LiuLFZHL22,MokC20,hu2022cross,FanLLWLLH23,mok2023deformable,ma2023pivit} commonly rely on multi-step estimation, pyramidal representations, cascaded structures, iterative refinement, or the integration of registration with image synthesis tasks~\cite{xu2019deepatlas}.
+In addition, registration performance can be improved by incorporating anatomical information during training through segmentation labels~\cite{BalakrishnanZSG19,xu2019deepatlas,zhang2025voxelopt}.
+More recently, SAME and SAMConvex~\cite{LiTMBWGZLYYJ23,LiuYHGLYHXXYJ21} have investigated the use of pre-trained Self-supervised Anatomical eMbeddings~\cite{yan2022sam} as registration features, which provide discriminative anatomical semantic information.

-However, these methods are typically optimized for specific tasks, and when they are transferred to others, the optimization or network weights must be re-executed to suit the given registration scenario.
+Despite these advances, most existing methods are still designed and optimized for specific registration tasks or application scenarios.
+When transferred to a new anatomical region, imaging modality, or registration type, the optimization procedure or network weights typically need to be re-executed or retrained.